toddaustin07/edge_envisalink/README.md

 ### Install the Envisalink Edge Driver to your hub
 Use this channel invite:  https://api.smartthings.com/invitation-web/accept?id=2345136d-b4ea-4e4d-8632-7496a1fb368c

+Sign in to SmartThings, enroll your hub to this channel, list the available drivers, and select to install 'Envisalink 2'

 #### Start logging (optional)
 Use the CLI to find out the driver ID and start the logger in a window on your computer
 ```